lindsay-stevens/odk_tools/docs/user_guide.md

 - "XForm path" is required.
 - "Site Languages path" is required.
-- "7zip path" is optional.
-If this is not specified, the default install location of "C:\\Program Files\\7-zip\\7z.exe" is assumed.
+- "Collect Settings path" is optional.
+If specified, the selected file will be copied into the archive under "odk/", e.g. "odk/collect.settings".
 - "Nest output" is optional.
 If ticked, the files will be nested in the zip archive, for example "odk/forms/MY_FORM-media" vs. simply "MY_FORM-media".